strugee/gridcontrol/README.md

 Still a fluid design.
 So far, Service Brokers will basically expose methods to gridcontrold to perform the two gridcontrol actions, and gridcontrol will then call those actions.
 Not sure how Service Brokers will understand different identities/accounts yet.

-### Plugin/Extention API (EAPI) ###
+### Plugin/Extension API (EAPI) ###

 The plugin system (due to land by milestone 3) will consist of two parts, heavily inspired by Firefox's plugin interface.

 The first will consist of APIs (collectively the Extention API, or EAPI) built into gridcontrol to modify the functionality or looks.
 To install a plugin of this type, you'll drop a JS file into a certain directory. gridcontrol will run it, modify the interface or functionality according to the API calls in the JS file, and be done.

 The second will be a system in which a plugin author can specify custom content to replace part of the gridcontrol interface.
 Every single part of the interface will be broken up using `<div>`s, and a developer will be able to choose to insert his or her custom HTML after a `<div>`, or totally replace the `<div>`.
 He or she will be able to specify custom CSS, which will always get loaded after the main gridcontrol CSS, to allow for overwriting CSS selectors.
 Finally, he or she will be allowed to load custom JS files into the gridcontrol page.
 This type of extension will be packaged as a directory, which you'll drop into the same directory as the first plugin type to install.
 The plugin author will also be allowed to make EAPI calls in this type of extenstion by way of special JS files, effectively embedding a type one extention in a type two extention.

+gridcontrol will also include support for user-specific extensions, in which users will be able to upload their own extensions and gridcontrol will build custom pages for them, keeping the experience the same for all other users.

+All of this basically adds up to mean that gridcontrol will have the most robust and badass extension system of all web applications.

 ---